quantum-ods/qmlcourse/_sources/book/linalg/en/vectors.md

 In linear algebra, the term **norm** is used to generalize the notion of vector length.
 It can be said that the notions of length and norm are equivalent.

-Formally the norm is defined as a functional in the vector space satisfying [3 axioms](https://en.wikipedia.org/wiki/Norm_(mathematics)) and mapping elements of this space (vectors) to the set of non-negative real numbers.
+Formally the norm is defined as a functional in the vector space satisfying [3 axioms](https://en.wikipedia.org/wiki/Norm_(mathematics)), norm is mapping elements of this space (vectors) to the set of non-negative real numbers.

 There are many functionals satisfying this definition of norm, but we will consider the most commonly used one -- **Euclidean norm**.